renerocksai/sublimeless_zk/README.md

 ![tagsel](https://user-images.githubusercontent.com/30892199/32405205-25f94bc0-c161-11e7-914a-1a82bdf9c2f9.png)

 #### Searching for notes containing specific tags
 Like note-links, tags can also be "followed" by clicking them.
+This will produce a list of notes tagged with that tag in the search results area.

 #### Advanced Tag Search